chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 I do think Open Source is one of the most interesting things going right now, precisely because it does touch on so many fundamental questions about what it means to be human in the world.
-I'm terrified at the prospect of engaging these questions publicly—vertiginous as this path seems to be starting out along the edge of a cliff (to press the metaphor).
+I'm terrified at the prospect of engaging these questions publicly—to press the metaphor, this path seems to be starting out along the edge of a cliff!

 Hopefully [Open Path](https://openpath.chadwhitacre.com/) leads to a good place.
 Hopefully I won't get fined.